Dr Jodie Rummer

 About Me

 In 2011, Dr. Rummer was awarded an Australian Research Council (ARC) “Super Science Fellowship”.
-Then, between 2015 and 2017, she held an ARC Early Career Discovery Fellowship (DECRA) and was soon promoted to Associate Professor.
+Then, between 2015 and 2017, she held an ARC Early Career Discovery Fellowship (DECRA) and was soon promoted to Associate Professor and then to full Professor 1 July 2022.
 Jodie currently works from several other research grants with her students and collaborators.

 Prior to joining JCU in August 2011, Jodie's academic training started in the U.S. (BSc and MSc degrees, both from the University of West Florida).
 She then moved to Canada where she earned her PhD from the University of British Columbia in Vancouver under the supervision of Prof. Colin Brauner.
 There, she focused on the evolution of oxygen uptake and delivery in fishes and the mechanisms used to maintain performance during stress.
 Jodie then moved to Hong Kong for a short post-doctoral fellowship where she worked with Prof. David J. Randall (emeritus, UBC) investigating the role of secondary circulatory systems during stress in fish.